Geology of Reykjanes Peninsula: Sundhnúkur eruptions (2023–25)

 There were multiple eruptions immediately north of Grindavík, with one partly occurring within the town's limits.

 Beginning in late October 2023, an intense series of earthquakes in and around Grindavík prompted the evacuation of the town, as a large underground magmatic intrusion indicated that an eruption in the area was imminent.
 The eruption began on 18 December at 10pm local time, north–east of Grindavík at the Sundhnúkur crater row.

 Further brief effusive eruptions with a very rapid outflow of large quantities of lava took place on 14 January and 8 February 2024, damaging the outskirts of Grindavik and other infrastructure in the area.
 On 16 March 2024 a fourth eruption began north–east of Hagafell.
 This eruption was expected by some by analogy to be similarly short-lived, but was only declared over on the 9th May.
 An eruption that started on 29 May finished on 22 June 2024.
 The eruption that started on 22 August 2024 stopped on 5 September 2024.
 The seventh eruption of the series occurred between 20 November and 8 December 2024.
 The eighth eruption occurred on 1 April 2025 and the eruptive fissures extended beyond the protective barriers north of Grindavík The ninth eruption commenced on the 16th July 2025.

+On March 17, 2026, the Icelandic Met Office stated that more than 23 million cubic meters of magma has entered the system.
+This marks the largest magma accumulation between eruptions since the onset of volcanic activity.
+The Met office further warned that the long pause between eruptions does not mean that the volcanic sequence has ended.
+The most likely scenario to play out is either a magma dike intrusion or another eruption.